substrate-system/button/README.md

 ```

 ## Use

 You will need to set a name for this custom element.

+> [!CAUTION]
+> If you change the name of the web component, it will break the CSS.

 To use the default, call
 `.define()`:

 ```js